-Horror crash ends 'Manx Missile's' Tour de France
+Sagan loses appeal following Tour horror crash

 Story highlights

-- Horror crash in Tour de France
+- Horror crash in stage four of Tour de France

-- Mark Cavendish out of Tour de France
+- Mark Cavendish out of race through injury

-- Peter Sagan expelled from race
+- Peter Sagan expelled for role in incident

 (CNN)A cycling sprint finish is mesmerizing to watch.
-Riders traveling at high speed -- like a swarm of bees -- jostle for position in pursuit of glory before a winner finally emerges from the bedlam.
+Riders traveling at high speed, like a swarm of bees, jostle for position in pursuit of glory before a winner finally emerges from the bedlam.

 But it's also a place of danger.
 And it took just a flick of an elbow for chaos to engulf Tuesday's stage of the Tour de France — arguably the world's toughest professional bike race.